-Depending on the type, batteries need something between 12.6 volts to 14.6 volts to charge.
+Deep cycle leisure batteries need between 12.6 volts and 14.6 volts to charge, depending on their type.

 Anything less and they won’t charge.
 Anything more and they’ll start to cook, destroying the battery.

-So connecting the batteries directly to the solar panels will result in damage to the batteries.
+So connecting the batteries directly to the solar panels would result in damage.

-This is where the solar charge controller steps in, taking over the entire charging process.
+This is where the charge controller steps in, taking over the entire charging process.

 As its name suggests, its primary function is to control the solar charge, protecting the battery from harm.

-To prevent overcharging the RV or campervan batteries, the solar charge controller regulates the voltage passed to the battery from the panels.
+To prevent overcharging the campervan batteries, a solar charge controller regulates the voltage passed to the battery from the panels.

-It works by looking at the battery voltage and regulating the battery charging in response.
+It works by monitoring the battery voltage and regulating the battery charging in response.